 The rotator cuff is a group of muscles and tendons that form a cuff over the shoulder joint.
 These muscles and tendons hold the arm in its joint and help the shoulder joint to move in a coordinated and pain-free way.
-The tendons can be torn from overuse or injury.
+The tendons can be torn from overuse, injury, or wearing away over time.

 Exercises can help strengthen the rotator cuff muscles and tendons to relieve your symptoms.